 The tax refunds, stated above, also apply to shares in a Malta company that are held in a Malta Holding Company.
 Certainly, there are many advantages for owners who incorporate and register a holding company in Malta.
 However, incorporating a Malta Holding Company opens up many tax planning opportunities for companies and individuals.
 If you seek the correct advice, you could potentially:

-Do you need help setting up a Malta Holding Company?
+Do you need help setting up a Malta Holding Company or a personal holding company?
 Contact our team today for a consultation and we can discuss whether it is the right option for you and your tax needs.